jeffreycwitt/pl339/docs/02-the-medium-is-the-message.md

 **Connectivity Type**

-Here too, I'm not sure I have the right label, but by "connectivity type" I aim to identify the different kinds of connections different media allow: one-to-one, one-to-few, one-to-many
+Here too I'm not sure I have the right label, but by "connectivity type" I aim to identify the different kinds of connections different media allow: one-to-one, one-to-few, one-to-many

 ||one(sender)|few|many|
 |one (receiver)||||